 - The nature, timing and extent of procedures performed;

 - The results of those procedures and evidence obtained; and

 - Any significant findings, issues identified or professional judgments made.

 The resources on this page will help your firm address common issues related to documentation.
-This is a component of the Invigorate the Focus on Quality toolkit, which contains even more resources to assist with audit quality in your practice.

 - Archived Webcast: “The Deeper Dive in Peer Review Audit Review Documentation”: This no-CPE archived webcast examines the requirements of the Audit Documentation standard, common misconceptions that the Peer Review Program has uncovered and how practitioners can avoid them in practice.

 - Working Paper Template: This practice aid is intended to help auditors document the results of testing while meeting the requirements of AU-C section 230, Audit Documentation.
 In addition to a template that can be used in your audits, the aid includes examples of well-documented analytical procedures and detail testing.

 - Employee Benefit Plan Audit Quality Center Tool for SOC 1 ™ Consideration: Previously available only to members of the Employee Benefit Plan Audit Quality Center, this tool assists firms in documenting procedures and findings related to controls at a service organization that are likely to be relevant to an employee benefit plan’s internal control over financial reporting.
 The tool focuses on the auditor’s use of a type 2 report.